Skip to main content

 PHANTOM OF THE MALL--ERIC'S REVENGE (Video):

 This is a video poster.
 I apparently never saw this.
-It was only after buying this (and looked up the title) that I realized this was not just another retitling of CHOPPING MALL (aka KILLBOTS) as I had somehow though.
+It was only after buying this (and looked up the title) that I realized this was not just another retitling of CHOPPING MALL (aka KILLBOTS) as I had somehow thought.
 (I'd seen CHOPPING MALL decades ago on VHS--and have the theatrical one sheet.)
 They're completely different movies.
 (No wonder this was so cheap.
 Ha!)
 The only thing they have in common is that thwy were both filmed at the same mall.
 I didn't remember a phantom-like guy in CHOPPING MALL, but then I don't remember CHOPPING MALL all that well (clearly).
 Oh well...

 BRAIN DEAD (Video):